hns/hns.github.com/_posts/2010-09-21-benchmark.md

 ![benchmark result graph](/images/benchmark/no-alloc.png)

 This benchmark is our reference point for the other benchmarks, which are based on it.
-Note how response times are evenly distributed for Node, while they are almost constant for Ringo.
+Note how response times are spread across the range for Node, while they are almost constant for Ringo.
 This is a result of Node's single-threaded versus Ringo's multi-threaded request handling, and it will become even more noticable in the following benchmarks.

 My next move was to do some amount of object allocation.
 Object allocation and collection is a bottleneck in many high-traffic web applications.
 Evan